balogsun/SeunB-mentoring-docs/CICD/CICD.md

 ## **5. Trigger a Build**

-- Push a commit to your repository to trigger the first build.
+- Push a commit to your github repository to trigger the first build.
+You can make any small modification to the config.yml file and commit it to initiate a trigger.
+This step will be mentioned again when we deploy argoCD.
 - Monitor the build process in the CircleCI dashboard under the **Pipelines** section.

 ## **6. Monitor and Manage**

-- Use the CircleCI dashboard to view build logs, test results, and deployment status.
+- Use the CircleCI `dashboard` --> Click on `Pipelines` to view build logs, test results, and deployment status.
-- Failed builds are automatically sent to your email, sometime in junk/spam folder, you may add it to safe sender list.
+- Failed builds are automatically sent to your email used to register a CircleCI account, sometime in junk/spam folder, you may add it to safe sender list.

   <img width="709" alt="image" src="https://github.com/user-attachments/assets/9450570e-3290-4fc5-b829-0c2c21a129af">